CHTC/chtc-website-source/file-availability.md

 # Transferring Input Files

-To have HTCondor transfer small (<100MB) input files needed by your job, include the following attributes to your CHTC HTCondor submit files:
+To have HTCondor transfer small (<100MB) input files needed by your job, include the following attributes in your CHTC HTCondor submit files:

 ``` {.sub}
 # my job submit file